 Get the full low down on the best time to visit Portugal in this post.

 If you feel you must cram as much as possible into one trip, you can save a few hours by flying between Faro and Porto.
-There are flights between Lisbon and Porto but when you factor in getting to and from the airport and security checks, I don’t think you save much time.
+There are flights between Lisbon and Porto but when you factor in getting to and from the airport and security checks, I don’t think you save much time compared to train or road transport and it’s not great for the environment.

-3. If you’re making your own travel arrangements, find out how to get from the airport to your accommodation before you book your flights.
-If you’re relying on public transport for transfers, you could get caught out if services finish earlier than you expected or don’t run at weekends.
+3. If you’re making your own travel arrangements for touring Portugal, find out how to get from the airport to your accommodation before you book your flights.
+If you’re relying on public transport for transfers, especially between cities, you could get caught out if services finish earlier than you expected or don’t run at weekends.

 You can pre-book an airport transfer if you’d rather keep things simple.